 Creating RevRise and RevRise Form Analytics

 RevRise removed all friction for users when interacting with websites.
 It tracked user errors in the most important parts of websites (and potentially any digital user interface), which is the forms.
-Checkouts, order forms and signup forms play a huge part of the user experience.
-And still big websites and apps miss out on user related errors that is not detected.
-Technology wise, this was a huge challange since we needed to
+Checkouts, order forms, and signup forms play a huge part of the user experience.
+And still big websites and apps miss out on user-related errors that are not detected.
+Technology-wise, this was a huge challenge since we needed to

 - Detect problems in web clients (browsers are open and generally diverse environments).
-All kinds of crazy problems occured, getting listed as a virus being one of them.
+All kinds of crazy problems occurred, getting listed as a virus being one of them.
 Really good experiences though.